ClementNerma/NightOS/docs/specs/services/system/fs.md

 **Errors:**

+- `0x20`: Cannot mount a filesystem inside another filesystem that the main one
+- `0x21`: This filesystem is already mounted
 - `0x30`: Client does not expose a [filesystem driver service](../drivers/filesystem.md) as [required](hw.md#drivers)
-- `0x31`: This filesystem is already mounted

 ### `0x05` FS_MOUNT_EXISTING